 We conducted experiments on artificial and real data sets.
-The artificial sets were used to simulate recurrent and predictable concept changes while controlling the timing of the change, its speed (abrupt, or more or less gradual) and its severity (amount of change) [MWY10].
+The artificial sets were used to simulate recurrent and predictable concept changes while controlling the timing of the change, its speed (abrupt, or more or less gradual) and its severity (amount of change) [14].
 The real data set comes from video sequences taken with a mobile robot wandering in and out of rooms in a laboratory, creating recurring contexts.

-Figure 3: A typical evolution in the weight values of the hyperplane used in the artificial datasets.
-Here the target concept involves 4 different weights that vary from a concept to the next one.
+Fig. 3.
+A typical evolution in the weight values of the hyperplane used in the artificial datasets.

-In the artificial data sets, the input space \mathcal{X} is d-dimensional and the target concept is a linear decision boundary (a hyperplane) described by the relation $y(\mathbf{x}) = sign(\sum{i=1}^{d} w_i x_i + w_0)$.
+In the artificial data sets, the input space $\mathcal{X}$ is d-dimensional and the target concept is associated with a linear decision boundary (a hyperplane) described by the relation $y(\mathbf{x}) = sign(\sum{i=1}^{d} w_i x_i + w_0)$ .
 The experiments were carried out on streams with 7,150 time steps and hence data points.